JuliaSokolova/amazon_-eCommerce_optimization/README.md

 ### Summary

-The plot belov shows simple interpretation of all feature importance and effects.
+The plot belov shows simple interpretation of all feature importances and effects.
 The red color means a feature is positively correlated with the target variable.
 In this model, high clicks, CTR, CpC and daily budget will increase sales.
 High impressions lower the sales down.